Making the most of plants in your cooking

 - 200 grams Selection of roasted vegetables, eg peppers and tomatoes Optional

 - Weigh your ingredients.
-The temperature of your water should be approximately 20C.
+The temperature of your water should be approximately 22°C.

-- In the bowl of a stand mixer, add the flour, oil, fresh yeast and half the mixed herbs.
+- In the bowl add the flour, oil, fresh or dried yeast and half the mixed herbs if using.
 Mix together roughly and allow to stand for 1/2 hour to autolyse (pre soak)

-- Add the salt, then mix together on a low speed for 3 minutes, then increase the speed to medium for a further 3 minutes or until the dough comes away from the bowl cleanly.
+- Kneading in a stand mixer: Add the salt, then mix together on a low speed for 3 minutes, then increase the speed to medium for a further 3 minutes or until the dough comes away from the bowl cleanly.
+The dough will be stretchy and reach to between 24 and 26°C (78°F)

-- Roll out the dough thickly 2-3 cm and place in the greased tray.
+- Take the dough out of the bowl and gently press it into a rectangle shape about 2 cm/1 inch think place in the greased tray.
 Brush with oil.
 Make indentations evenly over the dough and sprinkle the remaining herbs into the holes.
 Add the roasted vegetables if using.

 - Allow to rest a further 45 minutes before baking.

-- Lightly spray water into the oven, place the tray and bake for approximately 25 minutes until risen and golden brown.
+- Add tray of water above the shelf where you'll bake the focaccia.
+Put the tray in the oven bake for approximately 20 minutes (check after 15 minutes) until risen and golden brown.

 - Take out of the oven and brush liberally with olive oil.
 Let it cool.